 The global cost of corrosion is said to be an estimated $2.5 trillion.

-Beyond this astronomical cost, corrosion is a threat to production processes and cause injuries at workplaces.
+Beyond this astronomical cost, corrosion is a threat to production processes and causes injuries at workplaces.

 On top of all this, corrosion can be hard to notice, primarily when it attacks tight spots.

 However, corrosion does not have to be scary since there are many ways that you can use to fight back to keep pipes whole and save on costs.